Best daily deals

 What to do if your Android phone won't connect to Wi-Fi

 Wi-Fi connection problems are pretty frustrating.
-Maybe it’s just me, but they always seem to happen at the worst time — like during an important Zoom meeting.
-You’re not alone if you’re having problems connecting your Android smartphone to a Wi-Fi network.
-In this post, we’ll look closely at a few fixes that might solve your connectivity issue and get you back online if your phone won’t connect to Wi-Fi.
+Maybe it’s just me, but they always seem to happen at the worst time — like during an important meeting.
+You’re not alone; It’s a pretty common issue.
+In this post, we’ll look closely at a few fixes that might solve your connectivity problem and get you back online if your phone won’t connect to Wi-Fi.
 Let’s dive in.

 What to do if your phone won’t connect to the internet:

-Editor’s note: We’ve put together these instructions using a Google Pixel 4a with 5G running Android 13.
-Remember, some of these steps may differ, depending on your device and the software running.
+Editor’s note: We’ve assembled these instructions using a Google Pixel 8a running Android 15.
+Remember, some of these steps may differ depending on your device and the software running.

 Restart the phone